efagra/deda/README.md

 # deda

-A sememster project for the course Distributed Systems I attended in Univercity of Macedonia www.uom.gr.
+DEDA is a sememster project for the course Distributed Systems, that I have attended during my Bachelor's degree in the Univercity of Macedonia www.uom.gr.

 DEDA stands for Distributed Easy Development Administration.
 It's a graphical multiuser application that helps a team of developers administer their projects, using repository and issue ticket management through a single standalone application.